bobbybudnick/SFS-Infrastructure/README.md

 Quote US prison conditions.
 Quote US extradition agreements.

+14. Basic types of network monitoring
+3 examples of monitoring internally.
+Monitor through switch port mirroring - monitor 1.
+Monitor through virtualization server hypervisor - monitor 2.
+Monitor through inline firewall - monitor 3.
+2 examples of monitoring at the edge.
+PFSense pftop at cable edge gateway.
+Linux iftop at cellular edge gateway.

+15. Basic types of firewalls
+Endpoint firewalls - filter in and out - acts as gateway.
+Internal router firewalls - filter in and out - acts as gateway.
+Transparent firewall (like SFS) - filter in and out - does not act as gateway.
+Proxy/DNS firewalls - filter out - does not act as gateway.

+16. Inline firewall
+Part of a multi layered defense.
+Attacker could take over cellular gateway and be close to critical resources.
+Current - cellular gateway > main switch > core switch > admin switch > storage.
+Proposed - gateway > firewall > main switch > core switch > admin switch > storage.
+To do this would require using brctrl bridging functions in the firewall.
+Ethernet 1 on firewall - subsidiary switch.
+Ethernet 2 on firewall - uplink to main switch.
+Use is for 2 reasons.
+Reason 1 - monitoring of all traffic through firewall hopefully at layer 2 and 3.
+Reason 2 - iptables blocking of cellular gateway connections back inside network.
+This blocking strategy will allow for automatic containment of a hacked gateway.

+17. Inline firewall redundancy vs speed
+Having the 10/100 switchbox connected to uplink means entire cc is speed limited.
+The alternative would be to connect uplink to gigabit connector on monitor.
+The problem with this is it would not allow for the switchbox.
+Battery will die on monitor before cellular gateway so this can not work well.

+18. Inline firewall power concerns
+Manual override switch will allow gateway a direct connection to switch.
+Override important during extended power failure due to firewall laptop battery.
+The gateway battery is setup to last much longer.
+Because of this gateway is an integral part of network during power contingency.
+Because it will likely be needed right away as cable fails when power is out.
+Does represent a tradeoff in loss of unattended power reliability for security.
+Does also represent a tradeoff in transfer speed for security.
+Seems worth the tradeoff as it is strange to have a monitor that does not monitor.
+In otherwords this will allow monitor 3 to realize true potential.
+Also a small commercial UPS would run the firewall laptop for several hours.

+19. The mysteries of bridging
+Previously working bridge used scheme where bridge-noIP WAN-IP LAN-IP.
+This bridge does not work when configured that way.
+To troubleshoot set error during ping adapter ip address to 0.0.0.0
+Also to troubleshoot just try the directly connected adapter without bridge.
+Ultimately this setup needed having bridge with ip and both adapters with none.
+Thus the bridge IP becomes what was eth5 IP of 192.168.1.6 in this case.
+Any iptables troubleshooting is a red herring as that is layered on top of this.
+Firewall is not and should not be setup to use cellular gateway.

+20. Firewall blocking conundrum
+First off br_netfilter module needs to be loaded to pass layer 2 data to layer 3.
+Initially it was thought better to block connections originating from gateway.
+But this complex solution would involve ebtables and iptables packet marking.
+Just using iptables does not work with this method because interfaces not seen.
+The interfaces are not seen due to complex interaction with br_netfilter.
+Not clear if blocking gateway originating connections would block normal routing.
+Could try the iptables portion of complex method with --state NEW if very paranoid.
+This would also require a way to disable when logging in remotely.
+Blocking ports wholesale will not work because gateway is a critical redundancy.
+One simple way is to just block port 22 because there is no good reason for that.
+The simple way would block any external connections to sensitive internal SSH.

+21. Novelty of transparent firewall
+Combines switching/bridging with no configuration of routes because not gateway.
+Provides an extra layer of defense easily.
+Allows for manual bypass switch in case of firewall failure.

+22. iptables blocking
+iptables can be set to block IP addresses after a set number of attempts.
+These addresses can also be logged.
+Good idea to implement this on each public SSH server at least.
+Need to have a way to disable this for administrative purposes.

+23. Internet artillery order of battle
+Emperor of violence
+Chaos sentinel
+Dread cyberia

 **Troubles in the Tapestry**
 This is a catalog of glitches encountered during development.
 Some with networking equipment and some with hosts.
 By far the longest time was spent